-At December 31, 2024, the Company has an outstanding convertible debenture, at face value of \$33.0 million The debenture was entered into during 2022.
-The debenture was split between debt and equity with \$30.2 million classified as debt and \$7.3 million was recorded as an equity component of the debenture.
+At March 31, 2025, the Company has an outstanding convertible debenture, at face value of \$33.0 million The debenture was entered into during 2022.
+The debenture was split between debt and equity with \$31.2 million classified as debt and \$7.3 million was recorded as an equity component of the debenture.
 The details of these items are outlined in the notes to the financial statements.

-During 2024, the Company has deferred any interest payments or shares in lieu, by mutual agreement with the debenture holder.
-On January 31, 2024, the Company signed a memorandum of understanding with the holder of the Debentures amending the payment deadline for the interest payment that was due on March 1, 2024, to August 31, 2024.
-On August 13, 2024, the Company signed an updated memorandum of understanding with the holder of the Debentures amending the payment deadline for the interest payment that was due on March 1, 2024, and the interest payment due on September 1, 2024, both deferred to March 31, 2025.
-The memorandum of understanding included language outline that notwithstanding the extensions, the Company will make commercially reasonable best efforts to issue the interest payment as early as possible.
+In February 2025, the Company signed a new memorandum of understanding with ITOCHU Corporation amending the payment deadline for the interest payment that is due on March 1, 2025 and interest payments that were due on March 1, 2024, and September 1, 2024.
+The deadline for these interest payments was extended to August 31, 2025.
+Notwithstanding the acceptance of the extension, the Company will make commercially reasonable best efforts to issue the interest payment as early as possible.